 How to Have Your Own Back: Guide to Understanding and Opening a Savings Account

 Let’s talk savings.
 If your car broke down right now, would you have the money to cover the repair, rental, and/or replacement?
 I drive a 20+ year old minivan so I’m constantly paranoid about unexpected car expenses.
 You with me?
 Turns out, almost HALF of all Americans would struggle to pay for a $250 “surprise” like a car repair.
-And unfortunately, a THIRD of Americans have less income now than before COVID.1

-Maybe you also run the risk of bad things happening at any given time.
-Or you might have some future goals you don’t want to go into debt for.
 What if you’re facing income difficulties, or don’t have much money set aside?
 Now might be a good time to start saving.
 Here’s our guide on how to open a savings account.
 We’ll cover what it is, different types of accounts, possible fees and features, and some alternatives to think about.

 What is a savings account and how does it work?